 Hughes (Hemings) Family

-When Wormley Hughes, Monticello’s head gardener, married Ursula Granger, a cook and farm laborer, two of Monticello’s most important families were connected.
-Hughes was a Hemings and his wife was the granddaughter of the man called Great George, the only slave to serve as Monticello overseer.
-While Wormley Hughes was given unofficial freedom after Jefferson’s death, Ursula and their children were sold at the 1827 auction.
+When Wormley Hughes, Monticello’s enslaved head gardener, married Ursula Granger, a enslaved cook and farm laborer, two of Monticello’s most important families were connected.
+Hughes was a Hemings and his wife was the granddaughter of the man called Great George, the only enslaved person to serve as Monticello overseer. hile Wormley Hughes was given unofficial freedom after Jefferson’s death, Ursula and their children were sold at the 1827 auction.
 Because of their persistent appeals to Jefferson’s grandson Thomas Jefferson Randolph, many of their family members were united at Randolph’s plantation, Edgehill--although still in slavery.
 Others were taken far from Virginia.
 Three of Wormley and Ursula Hughes’s daughters ended their lives in Missouri and Mississippi.

 Their sons George, Robert, and Burwell Hughes, however, were together at Edgehill when freedom came in April 1865.
 A month earlier Union troops under Gen. Philip Sheridan had swarmed through Albemarle County, picking up many young enslaved men in their progress.
 One was Wormley Hughes, fourteen-year-old son of Robert and Sidney Hughes, who was “broken hearted” when he left.
 The descendants of this Wormley Hughes only discovered their connection to Monticello in 1996.